 The KSOS was approved by Shareholders and adopted by the Company on 25 April 2011.
-The KSOS is administered by the Remuneration Committee.
-The duration of KSOS is subjected to a maximum period of 10 years from the date that it was adopted on 25 April 2011.
+The KSOS is administered by the RC.
+The duration of KSOS is subjected to a maximum period of 10 years from the date that it was adopted.

-The purpose of the KSOS is to provide an opportunity for the Group's employees, executive directors and non-executive directors who have contributed significantly to the growth and development of the Group to participate in the equity of the Company.
+The purpose of the KSOS is to provide an opportunity for the Group's employees, executive Directors and non-executive Directors who have contributed significantly to the growth and development of the Group to participate in the equity of the Company.